FredericGariepy/LighthouseLabs/PKM/W3/D5/Report.md

 When the inotifywait events are triggered (new logs are generated), both scripts are made to call on [client.py](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/client-side/client.py) with the new log as a passed argument.

-The client script then sends logs to the log monitor server via a socket.
+The client script then sends logs to the log monitor server via a socket (Lighthouse Labs, n.d.-a).

 Now, on the server side, [server.py](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/server-side/server-client/server.py) is up and running through it's [cron](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/server-side/readme.md).
 The server starts up the [access_log_monitor.py](https://github.com/FredericGariepy/LighthouseLabs/blob/main/PKM/W3/D5/PROJECT_with_PAVAN/server-side/log_monitor/access_log_monitor.py) as a seperate process and then server.py listens for log lines which were sent by the client.